OKLAB2016/parse-and-unite/README.md

  ##### Ratio calculation and column descriptions:
-   Peak area was calculated by quantifying and summing all the PSMs peak areas, in the case of isotopic labels the united file contains a "ratio" column, which is the  quotientof the light/ heavy areas.
+   Peak area was calculated by quantifying and summing all the PSMs peak areas, in the case of isotopic labels the united file contains a "ratio" column, which is the  quotient of the light/ heavy areas.
    (modifications included in the peak area sum: oxidation (M), alkylation (C))